October is Mental Health Month

 I’m walking in solidarity this October for all the mums holding it together on the outside whilst crumbling on the inside

-I’m walking in solidarity this October for Australians affected by mental illness and suicide.
+I’m walking in solidarity this October for Australians affected by mental illness, depression, anxiety and suicide.
 You are not alone.
-I am walking for a partner I loved, and for all the others I know, who are no longer here with me